stackbuilders/stache/README.md

 This is a Haskell implementation of Mustache templates.
 The implementation conforms to the version 1.1.3 of official [Mustache specification] (https://github.com/mustache/spec).
-It's also faster than some alternative Mustache implementations in Haskell because it uses `Data.Text.Lazy.Builder` under the hood.
 It is extremely simple and straightforward to use with minimal but complete API — three functions to compile templates (from directory, from file, and from lazy text) and one to render them.

-The implementation uses the Megaparsec parsing library to parse the templates which is results in superior quality of error messages and is also faster than Parsec-based ones.
+The implementation uses the Megaparsec parsing library to parse the templates which is results in superior quality of error messages.

 For rendering you only need to create Aeson's `Value` where you put the data to interpolate.
 Since the library re-uses Aeson's instances and most data